liusi2019/ocd-journal/README.md

 ### Threshold estimate experiments on benchmark data sets:

-"alpha_prime_full.R" (This one is for six UCI datasets and MNIST.
-Datasets are included in "benchmark_datasets.zip". )
+"alpha_prime_full.R" (This one is for six UCI data sets and MNIST.
+Data sets are included in "benchmark_datasets.zip". )

 "alpha_prime_tinyimagenet.R" (This one is for Tiny ImageNet.
 The scores for data points in Tiny ImageNet are included in "benchmark_datasets.zip".
 The scores are got through the method in Dan Hendrycks and Kevin Gimpel's 2017 paper: A baseline for detecting misclassified and out-of-distribution examples in neural networks.)